PacktPublishing/Data-Visualization-Representing-Information-on-Modern-Web/README.md

-# Data-Visualization--Representing-Information-on-Modern-Web
+# Data-Visualization-Representing-Information-on-Modern-Web
-Data Visualization: Representing Information on Modern Web by Packt Publishing
+Data Visualization: Representing Information on Modern Web by Packt

 ##What you will learn